 - 1.1.
 OEL shall make payment to the ELCs according to s.
 215.422, F.S., and Rule 69I-40.002(1), F.A.C., which govern time limits for payment of invoices.
 The expenditure of funds must be authorized by law and the expenditure must meet the intent and spirit of the law authorizing the payment. - 1.2.
-The ELC may submit quarterly requests for VPK OAMI expenditure reimbursement no later than 25 calendar days following the last day of the last month of the previous quarter. - 1.3.
+The ELC may submit quarterly requests for VPK OAMI expenditure reimbursement no later than twenty-five (25) calendar days following the last day of the last month of the previous quarter(s). - 1.3.
+The ELC shall submit with their reimbursement request a tracking log detailing the VPK providers monitored during the reimbursement request period.
+The tracking log shall include the name, address, contact information, and total number of VPK providers monitored during the reimbursement request period. - 1.4.
 The ELC shall base the requests on actual allowable expenditures used to complete the required tasks.
-Reimbursement requests should also identify the services performed by including the number of providers monitored during the reporting period for costs associated with OCA VPMNI. - 1.4.
-The ELC shall submit reimbursement requests to the OEL grant manager for approval in compliance with the most recent versions of OEL Program Guidance 240.06 Reimbursement Requests.
+Reimbursement requests should also identify the services performed by including the number of providers monitored during the reporting period for costs associated with OCA VPMNI.

 - 1.5.
-The ELC shall provide sufficient detail, as the OEL reimbursement request instructions describe, for OEL to comply with federal and state reporting requirements and pre-post audit requirements. - 1.6.
-The ELC shall reconcile all expenditures submitted for reimbursement to the ELC's accounting system. - 1.7.
-The ELC shall comply with OEL Program Guidance 240.01 Cash Management and other instructions OEL establishes to institute local ELC cash management procedures, including the reimbursement request format and submission requirements. - 1.8.
-Failure to follow reimbursement request requirements may result in the ELC not receiving reimbursement or receiving a delayed reimbursement. - 1.9.
+The ELC shall submit reimbursement requests to the OEL grant manager for approval in compliance with the most recent versions of OEL Program Guidance 240.06 - Reimbursement Requests. - 1.6.
+The ELC shall provide sufficient detail, as the OEL reimbursement request instructions describe, for OEL to comply with federal and state reporting requirements and pre-post audit requirements. - 1.7.
+The ELC shall reconcile all expenditures submitted for reimbursement to the ELC's accounting system. - 1.8.
+The ELC shall comply with OEL Program Guidance 240.01 Cash Management and other instructions OEL establishes to institute local ELC cash management procedures, including the reimbursement request format and submission requirements. - 1.9.
+Failure to follow reimbursement request requirements may result in the ELC not receiving reimbursement or receiving a delayed reimbursement. - 1.10.
 On June 30 of each year, OEL will certify outstanding obligations by certified forward budget in compliance with s.
 216.301, F.S.
 Refunds submitted after June 30 for the prior award year do not restore budget or provide certified forward budget.
-OEL shall pay reimbursement requests submitted after June 26 for the prior award year, for which no certified forward budget remains, from the current award.
-The certified forward budget reverts on September 30 each year and is not available after that date for paying reimbursement requests.
+OEL shall pay reimbursement requests submitted after June 26 for the prior award year, for which no certified forward budget remains, from the current (subsequent) award.
+The certified forward budget reverts September 30 each year and is not available after that date for paying reimbursement requests.